emenocal07/amorPanarra-server/README.md

 ## Description:

 AmorPanarra is the third and final project of the Ironhack Web Development Bootcamp.
 A project that has been done by four hands by Anna Porras and Ernesto Espinoza.
 The project consists of an Online Bakery, an e-commerce where we put into practice what we learned throughout the bootcamp to get a Fullstack application.
 Amor Panarra is an online bakery with carefully selected and quality products for bread lovers.
+Take a look at it at: https://amorpanarra.netlify.app/

 ## Technologies used:
 SERVER: We used Express/Node for the server part, from where we created the relevant models and routes.